Mercedes-Benz’s iconic G-Class is about to receive its first full redesign since the nameplate’s launch.

 Despite the changes, the new G-Class should remain as rugged as ever.
 For example, the ride height doesn’t appear to be changing and it looks like a live axle remains at the rear.
 We’d also expect a permanent all-wheel-drive system, reduction transfer case, and three differential locks to remain.

 One of the main reasons for the design overhaul is stricter emissions regulations.
 Thus we may end up seeing some more fuel-efficient options in the powertrain department including a possible plug-in hybrid setup.
 Mercedes’ new inline-6 engines are expected to be offered though in the United States a V-8 engine should feature primarily.
 Of course, Mercedes-AMG options will still be on offer, as they currently account for more than 50 percent of G-Class sales worldwide.

-The new G-Class is expected to bow in 2018, as a 2019 model.
+The new G-Class is expected to hit the market in 2018, as a 2019 model.
 Its arrival will coincide with the 40th anniversary of the G-Class nameplate.
 A new Land Rover Defender is due to arrive about the same time, thus keeping the rivalry between the ultimate utilities alive.

 Despite its staying power, the G-Class came very close to meeting its demise only a few years ago.
 Mercedes had even launched final edition models in some markets and was ready to kill off the icon, but strong demand from the U.S., Russia and China—thankfully—persuaded the automaker to reverse course.

 Note, Mercedes is working on two related models.
 One is a G-Class-based military vehicle dubbed the Light Armored Patrol Vehicle (LAPV).
 Another is a new compact SUV inspired by the G-Class and thought to be called a GLB.